daniel5151/clicky/README.md

     -   Seems to do more in-depth system init (i.e: interrupt handling, memory mapping)
     -   **Goals:**
         -   Expand on the system architecture + implemented devices

+Stage 2 will be to running some popular open-source iPod alternative firmwares, such as Rockbox and iPodLinux.
+Since these projects are open source, is should be possible to trace through the code, making implementing devices / debugging issues a lot easier.

 -   [x] Boot into [Rockbox](https://www.rockbox.org/)
     -   A gargantuan task, one which will involve implementing a _lot_ of misc. hardware
-    -   Since the OS is open source, is should be possible to trace through the code, making debugging a lot easier.
     -   **Goals:**
         -   Boot an actual OS on the iPod
 -   [ ] Boot into [iPod Linux](http://www.ipodlinux.org/)